maxitest5/react-cheatsheet/README.md

 Can be used only:
 - At the end of the first rendering of the component
 - When specific variable changes, these variables are defined in an array.
-- When the component is destroyed `return` function is called
+- When the component is destroyed `return` function is called.
+Useful for using clearInterval if setInterval was called

 ```
 import { useEffect } from "react"